 WhatsApp, Telegram and Signal have gone way beyond just being messaging apps.
 If your business is subscription-based and requires you to regularly interact with your customers, then explore creating a community on these platforms.
 WhatsApp & Telegram are two of the most popular apps for creating a community of your customers.
 This helps in keeping a steady and loyal customer base.

-What we did: What helped us improve our content, brand awareness and marketing goals were setting up a community on WhatsApp and Telegram.
+What we did: What helped us improve our content, brand awareness and marketing goals was setting up a community on WhatsApp and Telegram.
 Over 70% of your customers prefer using mobile to communicate, and this was a perfect way to take care of queries, feedback, and share links.
 Read more on how we grew an online community to get more tips and ideas to set up your own.

 Important social media terms small businesses need to know